Monosodium glutamate: Safety

 MSG is generally recognized as safe to eat.
 A popular belief is that MSG can cause headaches and other feelings of discomfort, but blinded tests have not provided strong evidence of this.
 International bodies governing food additives currently consider MSG safe for human consumption as a flavor enhancer.
 Under normal conditions, humans can metabolize relatively large quantities of glutamate, which is naturally produced in the gut in the course of protein hydrolysis.
-The median lethal dose (LD50) is between 15 and 18 g/kg body weight in rats and mice, respectively, five times the LD50 of sodium chloride (3 g/kg in rats).
+The median lethal dose (LD50) is between 15 and 18 g/kg body weight in rats and mice, respectively, five times the LD50 of table salt (3 g/kg in rats).
 The use of MSG as a food additive and the natural levels of glutamic acid in foods are not of toxic concern in humans.
 Specifically MSG in the diet does not increase glutamate in the brain or affect brain function.

 A 1995 report from the Federation of American Societies for Experimental Biology (FASEB) for the United States Food and Drug Administration (FDA) concluded that MSG is safe when "eaten at customary levels" and, although a subgroup of otherwise-healthy individuals develop an MSG symptom complex when exposed to 3 g of MSG in the absence of food, MSG as a cause has not been established because the symptom reports are anecdotal.

-According to the report, no data supports the role of glutamate in chronic disease.
+According to the report, no data support any role of glutamate in chronic disease.
 High quality evidence has failed to demonstrate a relationship between the MSG symptom complex and actual MSG consumption.
 No association has been demonstrated, and the few responses were inconsistent.
 No symptoms were observed when MSG was used in food.

 Adequately controlling for experimental bias includes a blinded, placebo-controlled experimental design and administration by capsule, because of the unique aftertaste of glutamates.
 In a 1993 study, 71 fasting participants were given 5 g of MSG and then a standard breakfast.
 One reaction (to the placebo, in a self-identified MSG-sensitive individual) occurred.
-A 2000 study tested the reaction of 130 subjects with a reported sensitivity to MSG.
+A study in 2000 tested the reaction of 130 subjects with a reported sensitivity to MSG.
 Multiple trials were performed, with subjects exhibiting at least two symptoms continuing.
 Two people out of the 130 responded to all four challenges.
 Because of the low prevalence, the researchers concluded that a response to MSG was not reproducible.